CPapadim/cpapadim.github.io/index.md

 ***

 <div class="section-content">
-<h1>Consulting Work</h1>
+<h1>Business Consulting Work</h1>

-I've also worked as a <code class="highlighter-rouge">consultant</code> and <code class="highlighter-rouge">project manager</code> to provide <code class="highlighter-rouge">analysis and data-based insights</code> for a number of companies in various industries.
+I've also worked as a <code class="highlighter-rouge">business consultant</code> and <code class="highlighter-rouge">project manager</code> to provide <code class="highlighter-rouge">analysis and data-based insights</code> for a number of companies in various industries.

 Below you can see a couple of examples of the types of projects I worked on.
 Due to NDAs and other confidentiality agreements, most of the content has been redacted, but you can get a general idea of the types of projects and work I've done.
 <br><br>
 <a href="https://github.com/CPapadim/cpapadim.github.io/raw/master/other/BusinessAnalysisProject1.pdf">Project 1:  Evaluate investment opportunities</a>
 <br><br>